 - CON: Mosquitoes are a nightmare

-Not only do these bugs have an annoying buzz and an itchy bite, but they carry disease too.
-Expats should generally make sure they have up-to-date vaccinations, use insect repellent and learn about the risk of malaria and yellow fever from their healthcare advisors.
+Not only do these bugs have an annoying buzz and an itchy bite, but they also carry diseases.
+Expats should make sure they have up-to-date vaccinations, use insect repellent and learn about the risk of malaria and yellow fever from their healthcare advisors prior to the trip.

 Working in Luanda